AlexCSDev/XMADownloader/README.md

 XMADownloader.App.exe --url #page url# --download-directory c:\downloads --descriptions --html --export-results-json
 #### Show available commands and their descriptions
 XMADownloader.App.exe --help

+## Recommendations
+If you download a lot of files for the first time it is recommended to disable remote file size checking with `--disable-remote-file-size-check` to limit the possibility of triggering rate limiting on the server.
+Please be advised that this command will also disable validation of downloaded files.

 ## Build instructions
 See docs\BUILDING.md